Deer musk

 Deer musk is a substance with a persistent odor, obtained from the caudal glands of the male musk deer.

 Although more commonly referred to as "musk", the term itself is often used to describe a wide variety of "musky" substances from other animals such as the African civet ("civet musk") or various synthetic musks whose compound exhibits some character of deer musk.

-The demand for deer musk has led to a severe decrease in musk deer populations.
+The demand for deer musk has led to a severe decrease in musk deer populations; however, musk can be removed from the gland of live male deer without killing the animal and without harming their growth, breeding and health.
+The extraction of musk from live deer has been successfully conducted many times and the characteristics of musk have been studied at the Kathmandu Zoo in Nepal.
+Six of the seven musk producing species are listed as endangered.

-Six of the seven musk producing species are listed as Endangered.
+It is also known as kasthuri in rural Indian regions where they are used to make perfumes and face masks.